pancsta/asyncmachine-go/FAQ.md

 aRPC auto syncs only clock values, which technically is `[n]uint64` (`n` = number of states), plus other minor clocks.

-## What's the main use case?

-Modeling non-deterministic logic at scale.

 ## Does asyncmachine return data?

 No, just yes/no/later (`Executed`, `Canceled`, `Queued`).
 Use channels in mutation args for returning local data and